 The history of the pilot station also contains drama: during a fierce storm in 1855, Tankar pilot station lost its entire crew.
 When the Finnish piloting service was converted to the Russian system in 1912, more than half its staff resigned in protest.
 In their honour, a large stone next to the station was converted into a monument, bearing the names of those who resigned and the text: “A memorial to those pilots who would not submit to Russky oppression”.

 In 1917 the piloting service became a civilian body when the Finnish Maritime Administration began its duties.
 Tankar pilot station belongs to the Bay of Bothnia maritime district, which stretches from Kristiinankaupunki to Tornio.
 The present pilot station was built in 1975.
-Since 2014, pilots have operated mainly from the mainland and the Tankar station is mainly used in winter when ice makes traffic difficult.
+The pilots now operate from the station in Ykspihlaja, and the former pilot station on Tankar now serves as the Hostel Tankar Inn.